bruvellu/light-sheet-image-analysis-workshop-2026/practicals/practical_3d/index.md

 ### Install Fiji

-- Go to <https://fiji.sc>, choose `Distribution: Stable`, and click the download button
+- Go to <https://fiji.sc>, choose `Distribution: Stable`, and click the download button.
-- Copy the downloaded archive to your working directory and unzip it
+- Copy the downloaded archive to your working directory and unzip it.
-- Open the `Fiji.app` directory and double-click on the launcher
+- Open the `Fiji.app` directory and double-click on the launcher.
-- The main window of Fiji will open
+- The main window of Fiji will open.

 ### Install 3Dscript

-- Click on `Help` > `Update...` and wait
+- Click on `Help` > `Update...` and wait.
-- Click on `Manage Update Sites`
+- Click on `Manage Update Sites`.
-- A list of plugins will open
+- A list of plugins will open.
-- Search for `3Dscript` and click on the checkbox
+- Search for `3Dscript` and click on the checkbox.
-- Click `Apply and Close` and then `Apply Changes`
+- Click `Apply and Close` and then `Apply Changes`.
 - Wait until the downloads are finished.
-Then, click `OK`
+Then, click `OK`.
-- Restart Fiji (close it and double-click the launcher)
+- Restart Fiji (close it and double-click the launcher).
-- Check if `3Dscript` is installed under `Plugins` > `3Dscript`
+- Check if `3Dscript` is installed under `Plugins` > `3Dscript`.
 - You are ready!

 ### Download 3D datasets